Portal DiabetesTM

 The products described on this website are in the research and development stage.
 They are not approved by the U.S. Food and Drug Administration and are not available for clinical use or sale in any country.

-Why Portal Diabetes?
+Why Portal DiabetesTM?

 Only 20% of adults living with type 1 diabetes (T1D) achieve glycemic targets according to the American Diabetes Association.